-We are currently consulting on updated planning for sport guidance which will replace our current guides along with our current and aims and objectives webpage.
+We are currently updating our planning for sport guidance which will replace our current guides along with our current and aims and objectives webpage.

 PLANNING FOR SPORT